 The best piece of advice to remember is that you should choose where to store your gear wisely.
 Basements and attics are especially prone to moisture and insulation issues, which can harm your equipment.
 While you don’t want your snowboard to dry out, you also don’t want it to rust.

 A cool, dry room like a closet is ideal.
 Also, try not to lean your board up against anything that may apply pressure.
 Doing so can cause damage to its camber.
 Instead, lay it down on a soft surface or stack it on a rack nailed to the wall.
+Portable stack racks can be used for so many purposes.
 This storage method will ensure that everything stays in tip-top shape throughout the off-season.